haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_exercise.md

 		1. Right-click the layer we just visualized and go to *Layer properties* > *Labels*
 		2. Select *Single labels* form the drop-down menu to enable labeling
 		3. Choose the column from the list that contains the area names (name_fi)
-		4. You can edit the lable placement and appearance, for example add a halo around it by selecting buffer in the lower section
+		4. You can edit the label placement and appearance, for example add a halo around it by selecting buffer in the lower section

 ---